Socialist Workers Party (UK): Involvement with other groups

-According to John Rees, discussions with George Galloway about establishing a new group had begun to coalesce in December 2002.
+According to Rees, discussions with George Galloway about establishing a new group had begun to coalesce in December 2002.
 In England and Wales around January 2004 the SWP began an involvement in Respect – The Unity Coalition, an electoral alliance with a single Member of Parliament, the ex-Labour MP George Galloway, and a small number of councillors.
 The coalition between the SWP and Galloway's group finally collapsed in Autumn 2007 with both sides blaming the other for the split.

 After the schism, a faction led by the SWP formed the Left List (now called Left Alternative).
-In Scotland, the SWP existed as a platform of the Scottish Socialist Party but in August 2006, it decided to split from the SSP in order to pursue a new political grouping with Tommy Sheridan's Solidarity, founded a few months after Sheridan's successful defamation case, but before his eventual conviction for perjury in 2010.
-In that year, the SWP joined the Trade Unionist and Socialist Coalition and stood five candidates in the general election.
+In Scotland, the SWP existed as a platform of the Scottish Socialist Party, but in August 2006, it split from the SSP to pursue a new political grouping with Tommy Sheridan's Solidarity, founded a few months after Sheridan's successful defamation case, but before his eventual conviction for perjury in 2010.
+That year, the SWP joined the Trade Unionist and Socialist Coalition and stood five candidates in the general election.

 The jazz musician Gilad Atzmon performed at SWP events for several years from 2004, and was promoted by the party as delivering "fearless tirades against Zionism".
 Because Atzmon believed the text of The Protocols of the Elders of Zion, a hoax from the early 20th century, was a valid reflection of contemporary America, Oliver Kamm wrote in The Times in 2006 that the SWP were "allying with classic anti-Semitism".
 Atzmon and the SWP were similarly accused by other writers.
 The party eventually severed their association with Atzmon.